MateuszPtasz/raport-geotechniczny/README.md

 MIT License

-Copyright (c) 2024 Mateusz Ptasznik
+Copyright (c) 2024 Mateusz Ptaszkowski Ptaszkowski.mateusz@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal